SPeedyZoZo/portfolio_website-STARTER/README.md

 ## Planned Features:
 *[High Priority]*
-- Need to add more projects (everything from 3rd year uni and more)
+~~- Need to add more projects (everything from 3rd year uni and more)~~ ~~- Update everything to display that I am no longer a university student~~
+- Include current work projects

 *[Low Priority]*
 - Add a check box to enable the mouse trail